 Khensani Jurczok-de Klerk is an architectural researcher and designer from Johannesburg.
-She centres practicing intersectionality through research and design by questioning and imagining how narratives of the built environment can be more sustainable through ethically social practices.
+At the centre of her practice is an interest in spatial storytelling and commitment to spatial education.
+Her approaches and attitude prioritze intersectionality through research and design by questioning and imagining how narratives of the built environment can be more socially sustainable through ethical spatial practices.

 She received a Bachelors in Architecture and a Bachelors of City Planning (Hons) from the University of Cape Town (South Africa) as well as a MPhil in Architecture and Urban Design (RIBA II) from the University of Cambridge (United Kingdom).

 Through her multidisciplinary approach, Khensani finds educational value in spatial, written and auditory explorations.
 On the odd occasion she appears as ‘Khe’ , where she explores emotive presences embedded in spatial conditions through spoken word projects.

 She is fluent in English; and speaks Xitsonga, Afrikaans and German (CEFR B2).

 for information about ongoing work, ideas, and CV requests contact: firstname.lastname@example.org